tartiflette/tartiflette-asgi/README.md

 app = Starlette()
 app.add_route("/graphql", TartifletteApp(sdl=sdl))
 ```

-Serve the app using an ASGI web server, e.g. [uvicorn]:
+Serve it using an ASGI web server such as [uvicorn]:

 [uvicorn]: https://www.uvicorn.org